Fraction-Technologies/Fraction-learn/BASICS.md

 > Stockbrokers, in the current age, are mostly big financial institutions (also known as brokerage firms) who leverages software to execute orders in the market.
 > Some big stockbrokers include, Robinhood (USA), Zerodha (India), DEGIRO (UK)

+## What are the primary roles of a stock exchange?
+> Stock exchanges acts in its role to ensure safe and fair dealings in the stock market, primarily.
+It also helps in fixation of prices, finding fraudulent activities, inducing good performance by the comapnies etc.

+## How does the stock market work?